 Disabled Refuge Systems: Key to Building Safety

 Disabled refuge systems, with their components like disabled refuge units and control panels, are vital for enhancing safety during building evacuations.
-These systems provide a lifeline of communication, ensuring individuals in refuge areas receive the help they need in the event of an emergency.
+These systems provide a lifeline of communication, ensuring individuals in Refuge Areas receive the help they need in the event of an emergency.

 EVC Intended Use